yzdxs/learn-anything/quotes/readme.md

 ## Artiﬁcial Intelligence is the study of how to make computers do things at which, at the moment, people are better.

-# cosmos

-## The cosmos is within us.
-We are made of star-stuff.
-We are a way for the universe to know itself.

-### Carl Sagan

-## In the beginning the Universe was created.
-This has made a lot of people very angry and been widely regarded as a bad move.

 # consciousness